This post may contain affiliate links. Please see my disclosure policy for details.

-If you’re heading to Jaisalmer in Rajasthan I already, without a doubt, know that you’re going there for a camel safari.
-Or, at least to head into the mysterious Thar desert and discover it’s secrets for yourself.
+If you’re heading to Rajasthan I already, without a doubt, know that you’re going there for a camel safari in Jaisalmer.

 So, what exactly IS a camel safari in Jaisalmer?

-These are my top tips for a kick ass Jaisalmer camel safari
+These are my top tips for a great camel safari in Jaisalmer

 1. Pick the right season